-We’re all trying to survive 2020.
-Some go toe to toe in the boardroom, some fight and thrive through online platforms and video games, and some do it all.
+Back when we were all trying to survive 2020, some went toe to toe in the boardroom, some fought and thrived through online platforms and video games, and some did it all.
 Carlos is one of the latter people.

 On this episode of The Loc Show, Carlos shares how he has mapped out his career much like players map out their domains in Fortnite: by expertly crafting paths with intention and strategizing thorough collaboration.
 Join us as he takes us through his ever-changing role at Epic Games, discusses his challenges and successes, and gives us tips for how to stay steady while navigating the churning waters of localization.